Citizens Broadband Radio Service (CBRS)

 Tormod Larsen is the Chief Technology Officer at ExteNet Systems.
 He shared his take on key opportunities that the newly available spectrum.
 Specifically, across the wireless ecosystem, in an interview with Connected Real Estate Magazine.

 “CBRS is set to be the foundation for innovative 4G and 5G networks, and the impact of this new shared spectrum is going to be revolutionary,” said Larsen.
-“CBRS is capable of serving many use cases from private LTE to supporting cable operators and serving as a neutral host for carriers.\ (and venue owners). replacing how DAS was done in the past,” Larsen said.
+“CBRS is capable of serving many use cases from private LTE to supporting cable operators and serving as a neutral host for carriers. replacing how DAS worked in the past,” Larsen said.

 Larsen says there are five areas where we can expect to see CBRS emerge in the wireless ecosystem.